April 21, 2022 Roberto Puzzanghera 0 comments

 block inside the 90-plugin.conf file:

-When you browse to https://solr.mydomain.tld you will see that the control panel does not require any login and that it complains of the lack of any security policy.
+When you navigate to https://solr.mydomain.tld you will see that the control panel does not require any login and that it complains of the lack of any security policy.

 Look to where your solr.home